Jesse Dufton

 Jesse Dufton is a blind rock climber and keynote speaker.

-He was awarded a Guinness World Record for becoming the first blind person to lead climb The Old Man of Hoy and he has also established new routes on previously unclimbed mountains in the arctic and in Morocco’s Anti Atlas.
-He is the subject of several films, including the multi-award winning films Climbing Blind 1 & 2 and Trad Stars from Brit Rock Films.
+He was awarded a Guinness World Record for becoming the first blind person to lead climb The Old Man of Hoy and he has also established new routes on previously unclimbed mountains in the Arctic and in Morocco’s Anti Atlas.
+He is the subject of several films, including the multi-award winning films Climbing Blind and Climbing Blind 2 from Brit Rock Films.

 Jesse has lost all his useful vision to Rod-Cone Dystrophy, a genetic condition that causes the light-sensitive cells in the eyes to degenerate.
 While climbing, he is totally reliant on his sense of touch and on verbal guidance from his climbing partner, his wife Molly.